 I know the last few months have been challenging.
 I know the uncertainty is worrying.
 And I know you are concerned about how you can support your customers, your business and your family.

-I also urge you to keep up to date with National Register of LGV Instructors (NRI), and the National Vocational Driving Instructor Register (NVDIR) websites.
+I also urge you to keep up to date with the National Register of LGV Instructors (NRI), and the National Vocational Driving Instructor Register (NVDIR) websites.

 Coronavirus is the biggest and most complex challenge the country has faced in a generation.
 Our aim has been to help slow the spread of coronavirus and to save lives.
 This continues to be our overriding priority.